 The blockade will remain up until its demands are met and organizers are grateful for the outpouring of support from communities across the island as resources ands supplies to build camp infrastructure are being mobilized to the frontlines.

-In the words of one of the youth leaders on the frontlines: ” If you wanna see real change, you’re gonna have to stand up for it…”
+In the words of one of the leaders on the blockades: ” If you wanna see real change, you’re gonna have to stand up for it…”

 Buoyed by the success of the first blockade, the defenders mobilized for a second time on August 16, and set up another camp and blockade just east of the Fairy Creek Valley.
 Nearby, an old growth forest of Western Red Cedar, Douglas fir, as well as Western Hemlock has thrived, but logging in this location had already begun.
 The logging companies have not yet responded to this action, but when they do they it is clear they will be met with strong, albeit peaceful, determination.